 There are snack bars, refreshment stands and rest rooms in each Sambodromo sector.

 In addition, everybody has access to a promenade within the Sambodromo (behind the bleachers) which has fast-food diners, ice-cream stands, souvenir shops and more lavatories.

 Inside the Sambodromo is considered to be the safest place in South America, on Samba Parade days.
 There is a very high concentration of international celebrities, politicians and royalties among the crowd.
 It is surrounded by huge fences which no-one can pass without being checked for both commercial and safety reasons.

-As it is in the middle of some favelas, taking the Sambodromo shuttle is highly recommended to avoid any annoyances.
+As it is in the middle of some favelas, taking the Sambodromo Round Transfer is highly recommended to avoid any annoyances.